allenai/ruletaker/README.md

 1. Generate datasets of theories and assertions meant to test the logical reasoning capabilities of a model.
 For details see the paper [Transformers as Soft Reasoners over Language](https://arxiv.org/abs/2002.05867).
 2. Run existing theories through a theorem proving engine to obtain labels.

+It uses [Problog](https://problog.readthedocs.io/en/latest/) as the theorem-proving engine to generate labels for theory-assertion examples.

 For any features you might want, or issues, we welcome your pull requests!
 You can also file issues in this GitHub repository.

+## About this release

+The original RuleTaker theory generator and inference engine were written in Lisp.
+This repository is a more stable and re-engineered Python version of that original software.
+The theory generator here uses a declarative grammar that users can modify to generate different theories with different distributions.
+For the inference engine, we here use ProbLog, with probabilities 1 and 0 to denote T and F. The ProbLog reasoner generates identical results to the original Lisp inference engine, with one exception: The original RuleTaker datasets accidentally included a few non-stratified, inconsistent theories (for theories with negation).
+For these, the ProbLog reasoner (correctly) throws an error.
+We will be releasing the Problog-syntax version of the original RuleTaker theories shortly.

+In addition, when ProbLog proves a queried fact, it also returns an SLD tree containing the proof.
+However, this initial release does not use those SLD trees, thus this software does not return a proof nor proof depth for the query assertions that ProbLog is able to prove.

 ## Theory Generator

 We provide `theory_generator.py` to generate a dataset of theories and assertions.
 This helps generate a dataset with gold labels derived by running each theory through a theorem proving engine.
-The only supported engine currently is [Problog](https://problog.readthedocs.io/en/latest/).
+The only supported engine currently is Problog.
 Anyone who wishes to use a different theorem prover needs to make appropriate code changes and plug the new engine as a choice to the `theorem_prover` command line argument which currently defaults to `problog`.

 The inputs and output of this tool and a description of how to use it is described in this section.